 The Financial Industry Regulatory Authority is gearing up to impose new regulations on variable annuity sellers.

-The U.S. Securities and Exchange approved a FINRA VA sales practices rule on Sept.
-7, according to SEC officials.
+The U.S. Securities and Exchange approved a FINRA VA sales practices rule Friday, according to SEC officials.

 The new FINRA VA suitability rule will affect broker-dealers that sell deferred variable annuities.

-The new rule will allow broker-dealer firms to:
+The new rule will require broker-dealer firms to: